Pavel-Nikolaevich/my-repo/bio.md

-Senior QA Engineer.
-Focus: game QA, API testing, test stategy.
-Based in Spain (Valencia region).EOF
+Senior QA Engineer with expertise in Game QA, API testing, and Test Strategy.
+Currently based in Valencia, Spain.